johnyleebrown/cryptocurrency-research-data/README.md

 Parsed crypto tags from twitter as part of the research.
+Also you can find it on [Kaggle](https://www.kaggle.com/johnyleebrown/twitter-parsed-cryptocurrencies-data).

 Format: [date][tweet][retweets].